-The wonders of exercise in stress relief can never be overemphasized and has been working for ages.
+Exercise is one of the stress relief engagements with amazing results which can never be overemphasized.
 Here, we’re not really talking about going to the gym to do some hefty workout, rather, it’s all about doing something mild but enjoyable that’ll make the blood flow more than its already doing.
 Sufficient blood flow to all vital organs of the body (especially the brain) has been proven to do a lot in improving someones’ mood.
-When you are tensed up, instead of accepting depression, rolling yourself in the sheets and moaning over the situation, step out of the mood by taking a stroll, going to the pool, playing good music and dancing to the tunes, etc.
+When you are tensed up, instead of accepting depression, rolling yourself in the sheets and moaning over the situation, step out of the mood by taking a stroll, going to the pool, playing good music and dancing to the tunes

 3. Reach out to Others

 No man is an Island and for that reason, social interaction has a lot to do with both our physical and mental health.
-Instead of keeping to yourself at that hot period, try reaching our to others.
+Instead of keeping to yourself during that hot period, try reaching out to others.
 If you can find someone to talk to about the situation or about something else to ease off the heat, just do so.
-Of course you could pray as God is the only one who is ever available to talk to, and who never fails to understand!
+Of course, you could pray as God is the only one who is ever available to talk to, and who never fails to understand!

-4. Take a Break From Technology – Especially Your Smartphone
+4. Take a Break from Technology

 5. Get a Massage – Self or Professional

-6. Listen to a Good Relaxing Music
+6. Listen to Relaxing Music

-9. Be Thankful
+10. Be Thankful

 “Being grateful for your blessings cancels out negative thoughts and worries,” says Joni Emmerling, a wellness coach in Greenville, NC.